DrTableBasse/HomeLabV1/Grafana/Dashboard/Proxmox-Cluster/ReadMe.md

 ```

 Now, create volume and network with the following commands:\
-*I pray the gods of Docker to forgive me for my sins*
+*I pray the gods of Docker to forgive me for my sins.*
 ```bash
 docker volume create influxdb-volume docker volume create grafana-volume